boulderguitarsociety/boulderguitarsociety.github.io/_posts/2025-02-24-sulaiman-master-class.md

    - wait until the body is not getting in the way
 * In general
    - guitar is a profound mirror, a reflection of you
-   - get up a do it again (fall down 10 times, get up 11)
+   - get up and do it again (fall down 10 times, get up 11)
    - feel strongly about the music and speaking it to the audience
    - once you know it, it plays itself (without your thinking mind)

+Feel free to [contact Sulaiman](https://sulaimanzai.weebly.com/contact.html) with any questions.
+He's happy to provide more details.